-In the rest of this Fool review, I will also show you:
+In the rest of this article, I will also show you:

 - Exactly what you get when you subscribe to the Motley Fool

 - When the Motley Fool will release their next new stock picks

 - The percentage of the Motley Fool stock picks that were profitable each year

 - The OVERALL results of their picks year after year,

-I will also tell you 2 important trading tips about the Motley Fool services that I have learned over the years.
+I will also tell you 2 important trading tips about the Motley Fool services that I have learned.
 Two little facts that you must understand about their services in order to maximize your profits.

 Why Did I Write This?

-I will try not to bore you, but I think it's important to tell you a bit about myself and why I felt the need to write this review.
+I will try not to bore you, but I think it’s important to tell you a bit about myself and why I felt the need to write this Motley Fool Stock Advisor review.

 My story is probably not too different from yours.
 I watched my parents work their a** off (excuse my French).
 They each worked 50+ hours a week to give our family the best lifestyle they could.
 Unfortunately, my father passed away six years ago just after his 65th birthday.
 He worked hard his whole life and planned to enjoy his retirement, but he died within months of retiring.
 My dad’s death taught be a valuable lesson–I need to start building my personal wealth NOW so I can retire early and ENJOY my retirement.

 To accomplish that, I set out on a mission to find the best and the fastest way to learn about the stock market and build my stock portfolio in a proven and safe way.
 I started out talking to people I thought were smart and wealthy, reading countless books and magazines, and subscribing to various stock newsletters.

 To save YOU a lot of time here is a summary of what I learned…

 - The FIRST lesson I learned was definitely NOT to get stock tips from friends or chase rumors.
 My friends ended up costing me money and wasting my time.